 QIF stands for Quicken Interchange Format.
 Was introduced by Quicken a long time as a way to transfer financial data between other software and Quicken, between bank downloads and Quicken, and is still very useful.

 The QIF file format is supported by various financial applications (some of them listed below):

 YNAB (you need a budget) – full throttle personal finance tool.

-Simple – this plain text file format easy to create and edit either by software tools or manually by a text editor
+Simple – this plain text file format is easy to create and edit either by software tools or manually by a text editor

 Comprehensive - Covers most user needs to record transactions including split transactions, bank reconciliation, investment transactions, categories, and tags.
 Other financial formats often missed one or more QIF features